YkorTech/OrbitSowers_TerraGrow/README.md

 1. **Select Region** - Click on the globe or search for a location
 2. **Choose Crop** - Pick from 6 crops based on climate recommendations
 3. **Manage Farm** - Make weekly irrigation and fertilization decisions (12 weeks)
-4. **Monitor Growth** - Watch NDVI, soil moisture, and weather conditions
+4. **Monitor Growth** - Watch NDVI, soil moisture, weather conditions, and crop development stage
+5. **Receive Guidance** - Smart recommendations adapt to your region, budget, and crop needs
+6. **Emergency Support** - Access emergency loans from week 8 if budget runs low
-5. **Harvest** - Receive sustainability score and yield comparison
+7. **Harvest** - Receive sustainability score and yield comparison

 ---